G.655

 G.655 is an international standard that describes the geometrical, mechanical, and transmission attributes of a single-mode optical fibre and cable, developed by the Standardization Sector of the International Telecommunication Union (ITU-T) that specifies one of the most popular types of single-mode optical fiber (SMF) cable.

 Standard

 The standard specifies the geometrical, mechanical, and transmission attributes of a single-mode optical fibre as well as its cable.
-The range of mode field diameter permitted in G.655 is 8 to 11 μm in non-zero dispersion-shifted fibre.
+The range of mode field diameter permitted in G.655 is 8 to 11 μm in non-zero dispersion-shifted fibre (NZ-DSF).
 G.655.C fibre has a maximum PMD link design value of 0.20 ps/sqrtkm, which is the lowest value recommended by ITU-T. G.655 has the cable cut-off wavelength and cable attenuation coefficients in the C and L bands.

+Large effective area fiber (LEAF) optical fiber is an example of G.655 commonly called NZ-DSF.